harbanssinghtoor/ticket-booking-application/README.md

 ## License

-This project is licensed under the , allowing for open collaboration and usage.
+This project is licensed under the MIT License, allowing for open collaboration and usage.